Synaptikal/PlayerLAB/README.md

 #### Required API Keys

-The application validates critical third‑party API keys at build time.
-If any of the following variables are missing, the build will fail:
+The application checks for critical third‑party API keys during build.
+If any of the following variables are missing, a warning is emitted and related features may be disabled:

 - `FANTASY_PROS_API_KEY`
 - `NEWS_API_KEY`